plblum/jivs/docs/Jivs_API.md

     ```ts
     config.capturedState = retrievedfromServer;
     let vhm = new ValueHostsManager(config);
+    ... when finished with setup ...
+    vhm.broadcastState();
     ```
+- `broadcastState()` - Invokes these callbacks on demand: `onTextValueChanged`, `onValidationStateChanged`, `onValueHostValidationStateChanged`.
+Targets the capturedState process, as shown in the prior example.
+Those callbacks are used by the UI to update itself and are normally called automatically.
+However, after recreating `ValueHostsManager` with the captured state, they are not called.
+Call this to complete the `ValueHostManager` setup.

 ### Configuring the ValueHostsManager
 > Please visit "[Configuring Jivs](#configuring-jivs)" for an overview of the process.